Chain of Evidences and Evidence to Generate: Prompting for Context Grounded and Retrieval Augmented Reasoning: Abstract

 \section{Abstract}

-While chain-of-thought (CoT) prompting has revolutionized how LLMs perform reasoning tasks, its current methods and variations (e.g, Self-consistency, ReACT, Reflexion, Tree-of-Thoughts (ToT), Cumulative Reasoning (CR)) suffer from limitations like slowness, limited context grounding, hallucination and inconsistent outputs.
-To overcome these challenges, we introduce \textbf{Evidence to Generate (\toolnospace)}, a novel single-agent, two-step prompting framework.
-Instead of unverified reasoning claims, this innovative approach leverages the power of "evidence for decision making" by first focusing exclusively on the thought sequences (the series of intermediate steps) explicitly mentioned in the context which then serve as extracted evidence, guiding the LLM's output generation process with greater precision and efficiency.
-This simple yet powerful approach unlocks the true potential of chain-of-thought like prompting, paving the way for faster, more reliable, and more contextually aware reasoning in LLMs. \tool achieves remarkable results robustly across a wide range of knowledge-intensive reasoning and generation tasks, surpassing baseline approaches with state-of-the-art LLMs.
-For example, (i) on LogiQA benchmark using GPT-4 as backbone model, \tool achieves a new state-of-the Accuracy of 53.8\% exceeding CoT by 18\%, ToT by 11\%, CR by 9\% (ii) a variant of \tool with PaLM2 outperforms the variable-shot performance of Gemini Ultra by 0.9 F1 points, reaching an F1 score of 83.3 on a subset of DROP.
+While chain-of-thoughts (CoT) prompting has revolutionized how LLMs perform reasoning tasks, its current methods and variations (e.g, Self-consistency, ReACT, Reflexion, Tree-of-Thoughts (ToT), Cumulative Reasoning (CR) etc.,) suffer from limitations like limited context grounding, hallucination/inconsistent output generation, and iterative sluggishness.
+To overcome these challenges, we introduce a novel mono/dual-step zero-shot prompting framework built upon two unique strategies \textbf{Chain of Evidences (\toolnewnospace)} and \textbf{Evidence to Generate (\toolnospace)}.
+Instead of unverified reasoning claims, our innovative approaches leverage the power of "evidence for decision making" by first focusing exclusively on the thought sequences explicitly mentioned in the context which then serve as extracted evidence, guiding the LLM's output generation process with greater precision and efficiency.
+This simple yet potent approach unlocks the full potential of chain-of-thoughts prompting, facilitating faster, more reliable, and contextually aware reasoning in LLMs.
+Our framework consistently achieves remarkable results across various knowledge-intensive reasoning and generation tasks, surpassing baseline approaches with state-of-the-art LLMs.
+For instance, (i) on the LogiQA benchmark using GPT-4, \toolnew achieves a new state-of-the-art accuracy of 53.8\%, surpassing CoT by 18\%, ToT by 11\%, and CR by 9\%; (ii) \toolnew with PaLM-2 outperforms the variable-shot performance of Gemini Ultra by 0.9 F1 points, achieving an F1 score of 83.3 on DROP.
+We release our prompts and outputs on these benchmarks as a new instruction tuning dataset for future research at \emph{Hugging Face}\footnote{\url{https://huggingface.co/datasets/kagnlp/Chain-of-Evidences/}}.